galaxyproject/gxabm/README.md

 ```
 Once a history has been exported the first time, and as long it has not changed, running `abm history export` again simply print the URL and exit without re-exporting the history.
 This is useful when the `--no-wait` option was specified and we need to determine the URL to use for importing.

-> :exclamation: A History should only be exported once and the URL re-used on new benchmarking instances as they are created.
+> :heart: A History should only be exported once and the URL re-used on new benchmarking instances as they are created.
 Use the `lib/histories.yml` file to record the URLs so they can be easily reused with the `history import` command.

 ### Importing Histories
 To import a history use the URL returned from the `history export` command.